 - Use a meat thermometer to get the desired doneness: 130°F (54°C) for medium-rare, 140°F (60°C) for medium, and 150°F (66°C) for medium-well.

-05 May 2026A quick side of green beans with garlic and toasted almonds.
+05 May 2026A delicious side of sweet potatoes baked with maple syrup and thyme.

 05 May 2026